Our Sustainability Concept

 Sustainability is at the core of what we do and a driver for growth and value.
 Analyzing our contributions to sustainability also enables us to manage risks effectively.
 We pursue a holistic sustainability approach that covers the entire value chain – from our suppliers and our own activities to our customers.
 We have formulated commitments for our conduct along the value chain and underpinned these with corresponding targets and measures.

 As a co-founder of the U.N.
-Global Compact and a recognized LEAD company, we contribute to the implementation of the United Nations’ Agenda 2030.
+Global Compact, we contribute to the implementation of the United Nations’ (U.N.)
+Agenda 2030.
 Our products, solutions and technologies help to achieve the U.N.
 Sustainable Development Goals (SDGs), especially SDG 2 (Zero hunger), SDG 5 (Gender equality), SDG 6 (Clean water and sanitation), SDG 7 (Affordable and clean energy), SDG 8 (Decent work and economic growth), SDG 12 (Responsible consumption and production) and SDG 13 (Climate action).
-To prioritize these, internal experts assessed the impacts and positive contributions of our products, our corporate targets and strategic action areas.
-The Value to Society method is used to measure the contribution of our activities along the value chain.
-This assesses our positive and negative impacts on the environment, society and the economy.
+To prioritize the SDGs relevant to BASF, in 2022 internal experts again assessed the impacts and positive contributions of our products, our corporate targets and strategic action areas.